-Even if someone says they want to do something, if you hear them describing it in many tedious steps, they don't really want to do it.
-(Why would you?
+Even if someone says they want to do something, if you hear them describing it in many tedious steps, they don’t really want to do it.
+Why would they?
 It sounds awful.
-You'll find reasons not to.)
+They’ll find reasons not to.

 People often ask me about starting my company.
 “It must have been so difficult!
 That’s a huge undertaking!
 How did you manage all of that?”

-But I just answer sincerely, “There was really nothing to it.
+But I just answer honestly, “There was really nothing to it.
 I just made this little website, and people liked it.
-That's it.”
+That’s it.”

 I barely even remember the details.
 In my head it was just one fun step.